 The heart of this area is the Sukinanik’oy Garden of Chumash Plants.
 In the Barbareño Chumash language, sukinanik’oy means “bringing back to life.”
 This garden was established by the Museum working with Chumash people to preserve traditional plant knowledge.
 More than 150 species of wild native plants provided food, medicine, clothing, shelter, basketry, and tools for the Chumash Native people of our region.
 The garden shares information about many of the plants important in Chumash culture, both past and present.
 The Sukinanik’oy Garden was made possible by the Garden Club of Santa Barbara and gifts in memory of Dawn Hattenbach.

-Thursdays and Fridays, 11:00 AM–2:00 PM: Learn more about Chumash traditional culture through a display and demonstration of replicas of items used by the Chumash in work and play.
+Thursdays, Fridays, and Saturdays, 11:00 AM–2:00 PM: Learn more about Chumash traditional culture through a display and demonstration of replicas of items used by the Chumash in daily life.

 Take home ethnobotanical knowledge for further study by picking up the pamphlet A Guide to Sukinanik’oy Garden of Chumash Plants or the book Chumash Ethnobotany: Plant Knowledge Among the Chumash People of Southern California by Curator Emeritus of Anthropology Jan Timbrook, Ph.D.
 Both resources are available in the Museum Store on-site and online.

 Our docents and naturalists share specimens and stories at the Nature Nook on the Broder Building patio.

 Thursdays, 11:00 AM–2:00 PM: Learn about otters and their place in the coastal marine ecosystem with our docents.

 Fridays, 11:00 AM–2:00 PM: Learn about insects, birds, preserved specimens, real animal bones, and other freaky finds from our Nature Collection with our docents.